Obstacker/juice-docs-v2/docs/user/legal/Resources/nv-una.md

 "Representative" means a member, manager, officer, director, partner, employee, or agent.

 "Service Provider" means the Person appointed by Treasury to perform administrative services, responsibilities, and duties to carry on the DAO's operations.
 The initial Service Provider shall be dao-lawfirm.eth, its predecessor entities, or any future entity of dao-lawfirm.eth.

--   Token mechanic examples in-line with the funding cycles and Juicebox token distribution will be provided in a separate document.